Supercuspidal unipotent representations: L-packets and formal degrees: The outer forms of

+for suitable central subgroups $C, C'$ of order 3.
 Thus the component group of the L-parameter $\lambda$ associated to $\sigma_1,\sigma_2$ is obtained from \eqref{eq:AphiE6} by taking $\theta$-invariants.
 That removes $Z(\mb G^\vee)$ from \eqref{eq:AphiE6}, but then the very definition of $\mc A_\lambda$ says that we have to include the centre again.
 It follows that

 In \eqref{eq:2.9} we already fixed the $Z(\mb G^\vee)$-character of every relevant representation of $\mc A_\lambda$ (namely, the trivial central character), so it suffices to consider the representations of the subgroup generated by $s$.
 Its irreducible cuspidal representations are precisely the two nontrivial characters.
 Since $\langle s \rangle$ is fixed entirely by $\theta$, so are these two enhancements of $\lambda$.
 We conclude that also in this case the LLC is $\theta$-equivariant.